 The commercial American theatre has not always been an inclusive space, and there is still some way to go before true equity is achieved.
 Nevertheless, there have been breakthroughs worth celebrating.
 The National Theatre played a role in such an occasion when it hosted the pre-Broadway tryout of David Henry Hwang’s M. Butterfly.
-This complex exploration of “East-West” relations, inspired by an incredible true story, went on to become the first play written by an Asian American playwright to appear on Broadway.
+This exploration of “East-West” relations, inspired by an incredible true story, went on to become the first play written by an Asian American playwright to appear on Broadway, and earned Hwang a Tony Award.

 Despite its unusual premise, Hwang was able to find an advocate in Stuart Ostrow, a producer based in New York.
 Hwang apparently pitched the idea as a commentary on Madama Butterfly, which led Ostrow to expect a musical adaptation was in the works, something suited to his own expertise.
 To Ostrow’s surprise, the result was less a musical than a play with music in it.
 Nevertheless, Ostrow went forward with the project, arranged the funding for the debut production, and recruited John Dexter to direct.